Protesters gather outside Covid-19 isolation ward at Karachi hospital, demand release of ANP leader

 The protesters dispersed after around two hours after they were given assurances by the doctors regarding Kakar's treatment.

+Afridi said the hospital administration had explained to the protesters that even a Covid-19 patient can be operated on.
+"They have assured us that they will perform surgery on [Kakar's] legs tomorrow and carry out further treatment safely.
+We are satisfied with this," he added.

-He said the hospital has its own security, and calls police and Rangers if a situation worsens.
+The LNH spokesperson told Dawn.com that the hospital has its own security to deal with such incidents, and calls police and Rangers if a situation worsens.

-The spokesperson also said that the protesters were shouting slogans directly under the ward that is dedicated to the care of cardiac patients.
-"The patients are being perturbed by the commotion and it is naturally ill-advised for them to be under any kind of stress," he added.
+The spokesperson said the protesters were shouting slogans directly under the ward that is dedicated to the care of cardiac patients.
+"The patients are being perturbed by the commotion and it is naturally ill-advised for them to be under any kind of stress," he added at the time.

+Emphasising that doctors and nursing staff are doing their best under "very difficult circumstances", he said incidents such as this hurt their morale.
+“One cannot even imagine how hot it is under all those layers of PPE.
+And the doctors wear these for several hours on end while caring for patients all the while putting themselves at risk of exposure,” he added.